 Treme is at once a celebration of New Orleans’ unique creative spirit and its deeply embedded corruption; each season follows its disparate cast to paint a picture of a unique world.
 To account for the shortened run time, season four narrows its focus to a handful of the principals.
 A major theme involves growing up and becoming realistic in the face of life’s pressures.
-The irrepressible DJ Davis (Steve Zahn) finally starts to reflect on his antics and plan for the future.
+Irrepressible DJ Davis (Steve Zahn) finally starts to reflect on his antics and plan for the future.
 After years of wild living as a session player, Antoine Batiste (Wendell Pierce) comes to grips with his new role as a father figure, teaching music at a public school.
-And Annie T (Lucia Micarelli) takes important steps to advance her burgeoning music career — while wrestling with the frustrating compromise that entails.
-Meanwhile, looming over all this growth, there’s the plight of Big Chief Lambreaux (Clarke Peters), whose failing health is emblematic of the series’ journey — and the city’s.
-It is the end of an era.
+And Annie T (Lucia Micarelli) takes important steps to advance her burgeoning music career, while wrestling with the frustrating compromise that entails.
+Meanwhile, looming over all this growth, there’s the plight of Big Chief Lambreaux (Clarke Peters), whose failing health is emblematic of the series’ journey, and the city’s.
+It’s the end of an era.